Setting Up for Success in 2026: A Sales Guide for Independent Agencies

 Where Fractional Lead Generation Fits

-For many independent agencies, hiring a full-time new business lead isn’t realistic, and outsourcing to generic lead generation providers can be costly without ROI, often missing the nuance of agency growth.
+For many independent agencies, hiring a full-time new business lead isn’t realistic.
+Outsourcing to generic lead generation providers can be costly without ROI and often misses the nuance of agency growth.

 This is where fractional lead generation can make sense.